Astral1119/old/_posts/2023-02-15-levenshtein-distance.md

 | 3 | a | 3 | 2 | 3 | 3 |
 | 4 | t | 4 | 3 | 3 | 3 |

 Finally, once we've gone all the way through, all we need to do is take the value in the bottom right corner.
 And that's it!
-We've just calculated the Levenshtein distance between the two characters!
+We've just calculated the Levenshtein distance between the two strings!

 I also realized that you don't actually have to store all of the rows between iterations.
 Rather, you just need to hold onto the last row you calculated.